DavidMilstein/QuerySensei/README.md

 # 🧠 QuerySensei

-QuerySensei is your personal data analysis assistant, powered by AI.
+QuerySensei is your data analysis assistant, powered by AI.
 Upload a CSV file or connect to BigQuery, ask questions in natural language, and get smart, visual, and actionable answers.

 ---